Obagi Skin Lightening Complex

 Test for skin sensitivity before using by applying a small amount to an unbroken patch of skin and check within 24 hours.
 Minor redness is not a contraindication, but where there is itching or vesicle formation or excessive inflammatory response, the product should be discontinued and a physician consulted.
 Close patient supervision is recommended.

-Avoid contact with the eyes, nose, mouth, or lips.
-In case of accidental contact, the patient should rinse the eyes, nose, mouth, or lips with water and contact a physician.
+Avoid contact with the eyes, nose, mouth, and lips.
+In case of accidental contact, the patient should rinse thoroughly with water and contact a physician.

 Sunscreen use is an essential aspect of hydroquinone therapy because even minimal sunlight exposure sustains melanocytic activity.